contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Area Presidencies submit official requests for new translations of the scriptures to the Church Correlation Department.

+Any other efforts to translate scripture text are not authorized.
+This policy applies to translations accomplished by traditional methods, artificial intelligence, or other means.

-#### 38.8.40.3 Modern-Language Scriptures
+#### 38.8.40.3 Simplified or Modernized Scriptures

-The Council of the First Presidency and Quorum of the Twelve Apostles has not authorized efforts to translate or rewrite scripture text into modern or informal language.
-This counsel does not apply to Church publications for children.
+The Church publishes simplified scripture stories intended for children.
+The Council of the First Presidency and Quorum of the Twelve Apostles has not authorized any other efforts to update or rewrite scripture text into modern or informal language.
+This policy applies to efforts accomplished by traditional methods, artificial intelligence, or other means.

 #### 38.8.40.4 Accessing Scriptures